henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 [library authors needing some basic date/time functionality such as Malli](https://github.com/metosin/malli/issues/49) and perhaps also as a basis for a 'lite' version of the Tick library.

 Will cljc.java-time become irrelevant in a Tempo future?
-I don't think so because I think it will continue to be soon as a solid, familiar choice that comes with minimal overhead.
+I don't think so because I think for many it will continue to be a solid, familiar choice that comes with minimal overhead and maximum stackoverflow-ability.
+[Not everyone loves java.time](http://www.menodata.de/blog/2013/12/02/die-neue-zeitbibliothek-von-java8-eine-rezension/#more-174) but it's usually good enough.

 # Conclusion